AppacheAZ/Stockholm/README.md

 The project aims to provide a user-friendly and effective way to secure files using encryption techniques, with the added advantage of being implemented in Python, a popular and versatile programming language.

+🟣 The encrypted key will be stored in a file named key.txt in the same directory as the program.

 ## Pre-requisites

 * Docker: Ensure that you have Docker installed on your machine.
 If not, you can download it [here](https://www.docker.com/get-started).